wissol/eo/README.md

 - lam aik. – We (inclusive) want food.
 - asluk – We (exclusive) are hungry.
 - luk – I am hungry
-- ma aspek – We (exclusive) will fish tomorrow (are fishing tomorrow or some time in the future).
+- ma aspek – We (exclusive) will fish tomorrow (are fishing tomorrow or some time in the near future).
 - euk – You come.
 - eirnik – It’s winter (pa eirnik – It was winter)